SCECcode/bbp/doc/File-Format-Guide.md

 ##### UCSB parameters

-Finally, the CORNER_FREQ parameter is only used by the UCSB method.
-This parameters specifies the frequency at which the Fourier Amplitude Spectrum (FAS) of the moment rate spectrum decays at a rate of ~ -2 from the flat part of the spectrum, in log log domain.
-There is a relationship between the corner frequency and the average stress drop, e.g. (Brune 1970 and 1971).
-For specific regions, the stress drop is a parameter and can be measured from regional seismicity.
-In practice, look at the regional seismicity, calculate stress drops.
-From these calculations one can choose the appropriate stress drop and compute the corner frequency from the actual moment, rupture area and chosen stress drop.
+Finally, the CORNER_FREQ parameters are only used by the UCSB method.
+In Broadband 22.4, users will need to set up both CORNER_FREQ_1 and CORNER_FREQ_2.
+Additionally, for BBP 22.4, users should set up CORNER_FREQ to match CORNER_FREQ_1.
+We expect to revise the UCSB pipeline and remove the need to duplicate the first value in our next Broadband Platform release.
+Please refer to the UCSB method documentation for more details on how to set up the two corner frequency values.

 ### Station List (STL) file